 The two Bitcoin wallet address that are listed by OFAC are 149w62rY42aZBox8fGcmqNsXUzSStKeq8C and 1AjZPMsnmpdK2Rv9KQNfMurTXinscVro9V.

-However, since the listing, one can see doing tracing that there may have been a sanctions violation in respect of both of them because Bitcoin has been transferred to them since they were listed.
+However, since the listing, Bitcoin has been transferred to them.
 There are other SamSam ransom wallets that that appear in extortion demands including 1MddNhqRCJe825ywjdbjbAQpstWBpKHmFR which received over 30 BTC when Bitcoin was at its highest point.

 According to the US Department of Treasury, SamSam ransom demands are associated with the Iranian digital currency exchange www.enexchanger.com and the following email addresses:

-According to its website, EnExchanger is managed by Ghorbaniyan in Tehran and its website says in Farsi that ID is required to buy, sell or trade digital currencies on the exchange (این مجموعه بدون تایید هویت افراد هیچ گونه خدماتی ارائه نخواهد داد.), which would mean that it has records of who is moving money out of Iran and to what wallets (ergo, what pooled wallets, which would tell you to what exchanges and in what country).
+According to its website, EnExchanger is managed by Ghorbaniyan in Tehran and its website says in Farsi that ID is required to buy, sell or trade digital currencies on the exchange (این مجموعه بدون تایید هویت افراد هیچ گونه خدماتی ارائه نخواهد داد.).

-The next day, Iranian foreign nationals informed CoinDesk that they are customers of, and conducted financial transactions on the Denver-based digital currency exchange called Shapeshift, apparently operates in part from Toronto with several Canadian officers.
-Shapeshift is known for conducting financial transactions from and to anywhere in the world without opening customer accounts and without undertaking client identification and verification pursuant to what they called a “no passport” policy.
+The Iranians informed CoinDesk that they are customers of, and conducted financial transactions on the Canadian digital currency exchange called Shapeshift, which advertises services that allow people to conduct transactions from and to anywhere in the world without opening an account or undertaking client identification and verification, pursuant to what they called a “no passport” policy.

-CoinDesk also learned from Iranian foreign nationals that they were engaged in mining digital currencies, which is of concern because the resulting digital currencies can be sent anywhere in the world without detection and one miner of Bitcoin in Iran indicated that he does precisely that — mines for digital currencies and sends the digital currencies abroad, irrespective of sanctions.
+CoinDesk also learned from Iranians that they were engaged in mining digital currencies, which is of concern because the resulting digital currencies can be sent anywhere in the world without detection and one miner of Bitcoin in Iran indicated that he does precisely that — mines for digital currencies and successfully sends the digital currencies abroad, irrespective of sanctions.